Skip to main content

 4.1 Chief executive

 The chief executive as accountable officer of the trust has overall accountability for ensuring the trust meets statutory requirements.
-The responsibility for the management of manual handling is devolved to directors, managers, heads of department and to all trust staff.
+The responsibility for the management of manual handling is devolved to directors, managers, heads of department and to all trust colleagues.

 4.2 The board of directors, deputy care group directors, corporate heads of service and managers